Best Areas to Stay in Seoul for First-Time Travelers

 Gangnam

-gangnam street intersection at night with traffic and city lights
+Gangnam street intersection at night in Seoul with modern city lights

 Area Vibe Best For Transport Tip